fireinrain/github-trending/TrendsHist.md

 ## Python

+* 【2025-01-02】[facebookresearch / Kats](https://github.com/facebookresearch/Kats) - Kats, a kit to analyze time series data, a lightweight, easy\-to\-use, generalizable, and extendable framework to perform time series analysis, from understanding the key statistics and characteristics, detecting change points and anomalies, to forecasting future trends
 * 【2025-01-01】[neuraloperator / neuraloperator](https://github.com/neuraloperator/neuraloperator) - Learning in infinite dimension with neural operators
 * 【2025-01-01】[crewAIInc / crewAI-examples](https://github.com/crewAIInc/crewAI-examples) - A collection of examples that show how to use CrewAI framework to automate workflows.
 * 【2024-12-30】[jingyaogong / minimind](https://github.com/jingyaogong/minimind) - 「大模型」3小时完全从0训练26M的小参数GPT，个人显卡即可推理训练！